 Mrs. Isabella Beeton was the 19th century's Martha Stewart of cooking when she published her best recipe for making French crepes, so it's guaranteed to be delicious!

-Beat the eggs thoroughly, and put them into a basin with the butter, which should be beaten to a cream; stir in the sugar and flour, and when these ingredients are well mixed, add the milk; keep stirring and beating the mixture for a few minutes; put it on buttered pie plates, and bake in a quick oven for 20 minutes.
+Beat the eggs thoroughly, and put them into a bowl with the butter, which should be beaten to a cream; stir in the sugar and flour, and when these ingredients are well mixed, add the milk; keep stirring and beating the mixture for a few minutes; put it on buttered pie plates, and bake in a quick oven (400°F) for 20 minutes.

 Serve with a cut lemon and sifted sugar, or pile the pancakes high on a dish, with a layer of preserve or marmalade between each.
 Sufficient for 3 or 4 persons.